Field hockey at the 2007 Pan American Games – Women's tournament

-The women's field hockey tournament at the 2007 Pan American Games was held between 15–24 July 2007 in Rio de Janeiro, Brazil.
+The women's field hockey tournament at the 2007 Pan American Games was held between 15 and 24 July 2007 in Rio de Janeiro, Brazil.
 The tournament doubled as the qualification to the 2008 Summer Olympics to be held in Beijing, China.

 Argentina won the tournament for the sixth time after defeating the United States 4–2 in the final.
 Netherlands Antilles won the bronze medal after defeating Chile 2–1 in the third place playoff.